cameronwc/DevOps/README.md

 ## Development

-Change directories to root and run
+Change directories to root of the repository and run
 ```
 docker-compose build && docker-compose up
 ```